-A student desiring to change programs must contact their Department Chair or Academic Dean to re-enroll in the new program.
-A student must be in good academic standing to change programs, and must have the approval of the Department Chair of the current program, new program Chair, and the Academic Dean.
+A student desiring to change programs must contact their Department Chair, Academic Dean, or Director of Education to re-enroll in the new program.
+A student must be in good academic standing to change programs, and must have the approval of the Department Chair of the current program, new program Chair, and the Academic Dean or Director of Education.
 A student must be in good academic standing to change majors.
 The College President may waive this requirement.
 All course and cost adjustments will be calculated at that time.
 A new enrollment agreement must be completed and signed prior to starting classes in the new program.